 The goal of the Loyola Literacy Center is to provide individual assistance to all adults, both native-born and foreign-born, who wish to improve their reading, writing, and speaking skills in English.
 The LCLC serves a highly diverse community of native-born and foreign-born adult learners.
 Most of the tutors at LCLC are Loyola students, some of whom elect to earn course credit for tutoring in the Center as part of an internship.
 All tutors receive an orientation to the LCLC and to tutoring adults; all tutoring is supervised by an on-site manager and experienced assistants.

 The Office for International Programs (OIP) prepares students to serve the needs of the world community.
-OIP coordinates study abroad opportunities for Loyola students, offers services to visiting international students and scholars, operates the Chicago office for the John Felice Rome Center and The Beijing Center, and provides ESL services to the Loyola community.
+OIP coordinates study abroad opportunities for Loyola students, offers services to visiting international students and scholars, operates the Chicago office for the John Felice Rome Center, and provides ESL services to the Loyola community.